gruntjs/grunt-contrib-uglify/README.md

 Pass this flag if you want to include the content of source files in the source map as sourcesContent property.

+#### sourceMapRoot
+Type: `String`
+Default: `undefined`

+With this option you can customize root URL that browser will use when looking for sources.

+If the sources are not absolute URLs after prepending of the `sourceMapRoot`, the sources are resolved relative to the SourceMap.

 ###### enclose
 Type: `Object`
 Default: `undefined`